mrled/progfiguration/docs/src/developer-reference/entrypoints.rst

 ... when building a package
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Building progfigsite pacakges must be done via ``progfiguration build``, in order to inject build data like the version and build date, and statically include progfiguration core.
+Building progfigsite packages must be done via ``progfiguration build``, in order to inject build data like the version and build date, and statically include progfiguration core.